Elisabeth Hasselbeck Releases Statement Addressing Audio Of Fight With Barbara Walters

 “This.
 Just.
 In: I am quite humanly reactive.
 I used bad words when frustrated.
 I was pregnant with Taylor and a big conversation about the value and the lives of the unborn took place at the View.”

 “It was a battle -but not of the flesh.
-I used fighting words because I believe that God decides the value of the lives of babies,” she wrote.
-“And in the heat of the moment, when I felt the need to protect what I knew to be truth and had seen with my own eyes on ultrasound the LIFE in my own shell of a body- I used big battle words (one in particular that I am not proud of and am sorry for using in the heat of trying to defend the lives of the unborn).
+I used fighting words because I believe that God decides the value of the lives of babies, and in the heat of the moment, when I felt the need to protect what I knew to be truth and had seen with my own eyes on ultrasound the LIFE in my own shell of a body- I used big battle words (one in particular that I am not proud of and am sorry for using in the heat of trying to defend the lives of the unborn).”

 Variety originally released the audio in which Hasselbeck can be heard lashing out in anger during an August 2006 episode of the show.
 The TV personality threatened to quit during a commercial break because she felt Walters was chastising her for her views on the over-the-counter morning-after pill.